nawazshahm/scout/Setup.md

 # Requirements

-1. Python (see https://travis-ci.org/nccgroup/Scout2 for a list of supported versions)
+1. python (see https://travis-ci.org/nccgroup/Scout2 for a list of supported versions)
+2. python-pip

 # Installation from pip